2012 Serbian parliamentary election

-Parliamentary elections were held in Serbia on 6 May 2012 to elect members of the National Assembly, and were held simultaneously with provincial, local, and presidential elections.
+Parliamentary elections were held in Serbia on 6 May 2012 to elect members of the National Assembly.
+The elections were held simultaneously with provincial, local, and presidential elections.

 Background

 The 2008 parliamentary elections resulted in the formation of a new pro-European government on 7 July 2008, with the necessary parliamentary votes coming from President Boris Tadić's For a European Serbia list, and the coalition of the Socialist Party of Serbia, the Party of United Pensioners of Serbia and United Serbia (the SPS-PUPS-JS coalition), plus six out of the seven minorities representatives.
 The new government elected Mirko Cvetković (endorsed by the Democratic Party) as Prime Minister.

 The opposition, the Serbian Radical Party (SRS), had a split after the elections.
 The Serbian Progressive Party (SNS) party broke off and is headed by Tomislav Nikolić and Aleksandar Vučić, both of whom were major figures in the SRS before the establishment of the SNS in late 2008.
 In most opinion polls they and Democratic Party (DS) remain the two most popular parties, in combination gaining at least 60 percent of the total vote when combined.
 Other parties remain far behind, struggling to even attain double digit popularity figures.

 In early 2011, according to the Democratic Party's strategic marketing polls, the opposition SNS had higher ratings than the next three most popular parties combined.
 The opposition attempted to promote early elections to take place in 2011.
 Major opposition rallies in February 2011 focused on the cited difficult socioeconomic conditions as well as widespread corruption.
 The protesters' goal was to hold the elections earlier, in the Fall of 2011.
 The protests did not succeed in affecting the date of the elections, which are to be held on 6 May 2012.
 At least 50,000 to 70,000 attended the peaceful protests held on streets of Belgrade organised by SNS, the strongest among the country's opposition bloc.

 In fall 2011, posters and billboards endorsing various parties peppered Belgrade.
-The election campaigns of many parties are well under way, despite the election date having been set for the first half of 2012.
+The election campaigns of many parties were well under way, despite the election date having been set for the first half of 2012.